Sameer-cde/OverTheWire-Bandit/README.md

 ## Skills Practiced

-- Linux command line
+- Linux command-line navigation
-- SSH
+- File searching and manipulation
-- File navigation
+- Permissions and ownership
-- Permissions
+- SSH and key-based authentication
-- Networking
+- Compression and archiving tools
-- Text processing
+- Text processing with commands like `grep`, `sort`, and `uniq`
-- Bash scripting
+- Shell concepts and environment variables
-- Git & GitHub
+- Troubleshooting Linux systems

 ## Platforms Used